 OR: Zoom into your place of interest on the map

-ZIP Code boundaries will draw on the map, and the ZIP Code, state name**, country name and latitude/longitude for your chosen location will appear at the bottom of the map***
+ZIP Code boundaries will draw on the map, and the ZIP Code, state name**, country name and latitude/longitude for your chosen location will appear at the top of the map***

 - Check the “Show ZIP Code labels” checkbox in the lower left corner of the map to see ZIP Code